kangu/fulger-docs/docs/intro.md

 It's about owning your stack, having control over its components and moving parts.
-Yes there are some projects like [BTC Pay Server](https://btcpayserver.org/) or [OpenNode](https://www.opennode.com/), which abstract away more or less things, there's also a growing market for lightning as a service, but we feel there's value in sticking to the core stack and providing minimal yet good functional value on top of it.
+Yes there are some projects like [BTC Pay Server](https://btcpayserver.org/) or [OpenNode](https://www.opennode.com/), which abstract away more or less things but they tend to get heavy and be an ever-changing thing not really under your control.
+There's also a growing market for lightning as a service which abstract away the need for channel management and balancing, which is great but we feel there's value in sticking to the core stack and providing minimal yet good functional value on top of it.

 The direction is which this project is going is to provide developers with a functioning btc+lightning bridge on various scenarios, but besides that stay out of the way, plus never crash.

 ## Target audience